Please ensure Javascript is enabled for purposes of website accessibility

 LogicMark (LGMK) (Formerly NXT-ID (NXTD)): 1 for 10, October 18, 2021; 1 for 20, April 23, 2023

-LogicMark (which underwent a name change from NXT-ID in March 2021) is down 99% since its reverse stock split a little under three years ago and has undergone a second reverse split since.
+LogicMark (which underwent a name change from NXT-ID in March 2021) is down 99% since its reverse stock split a little over three years ago and has undergone a second reverse split since.
 200 shares acquired prior to the initial split in 2021 would have become just one share today.

 Researchers at the Stern School of Business at NYU and Emory University looked at more than 40 years of data, from 1962 to 2001, and found that of the 1,600 reverse splits, shares underperformed their non-split peers by 15.6% in the first year following the split, 36% in the second year and 54% in the third year.